 When inflammation is present, the body causes cytokine messengers such as interleukin-6 to instruct the liver to release inflammatory mediators—such as C-reactive protein (CRP) and serum amyloid A—into the blood.
 That's why we use these substances to measure how much chronic inflammation you have.

-WATCH: Learn About the "Dirty Dozen" Risk Factors that Contribute to Inflammation in the Body
+WATCH: Learn About the "Dirty Dozen" Risk Factors that Contribute to Inflammation and Heart Disease

 Video courtesy of HeartMDInstitute